zhanghaoke/Transformed-L1-Regularizations-for-Robust-Principal-Component-Analysis/README.md

 ### 1. Synthetic Data
 Run the `simulation.m` script to reproduce the numerical experiments in the paper.
-This compares our proposed TL1 model with the traditional nuclear norm model.
+This compares our proposed TL1 model with the traditional L1 model.

 ### 2. Video Data
-Run the video.m script to process the shoppingmall.mat video data, achieving background–foreground separation.
+Run the video.m script to process the shoppingmall.mat video data to achieve background–foreground separation.